SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Functions.rst

       }
    -> someFunction(firstParameterName: 1, secondParameterName: 2)

+If a parameter has an argument label, the argument *must* be labeled when you call the function.

+..
+FIXME: Or... move the above down to the section about omitting labels, since that's the only exception.

 All parameters must have unique names.
 Although it's possible for multiple parameters to have the same argument label,